vilee2/inst414_project/README.md

 Incorporate additional variables of interest.
 Consider longitudinal trends, if possible.
 Consider other modeling approaches.

 ## Project Organization
+Open the **VISUALIZATIONS** folder to see all visualizations produced during the analysis.
+Open the **CODE NOTEBOOKS FOR SPRINT 2 AND 3** folder to see the code notebooks for sprint 2 and sprint 3 submissions

 ```
 ├── LICENSE            <- Open-source license if one is chosen